stellar-deprecated/docs/tools/client-tool.md

 # Creating offers

-Once your account has a Trustline with and holds credits from another account, it can create offers on the disributed exchange, to buy and sell those credits for 'XLM' or other credits.
+Once your account has a Trustline with and holds credits from another account, it can create offers on the distributed exchange, to buy and sell those credits for 'XLM' or other credits.
 An offer buys one currency and sells another.
 Let's create a function using js-stellar-lib to create an offer for a given account and currency pair.
 Then, we'll walk through and explain each piece of the function step by step.

 {% highlight javascript %}
 function createOffer(address, secret, sellCode, sellIssuer, buyCode, buyIssuer, amount, price, offerId) {